COLLEGE OF

 The main objective of MTK is to preserve, promote and practice (Sowa Rigpa), the ancient Tibetan system of medicine, astronomy, and astrology.
 It also aims to improve the health and sanitation of the refugees in particular and the public in general and to establish dispensaries in order to provide accessible health care to the people regardless of caste, creed or color.
 Education and Higher Studies in the fields of Tibetan Medicine and Astrology, research and collaboration with scholars and institutes in India and abroad between different healing systems and to produce Tibetan medicines in an environmentally sensitive manner are the important goals in the development of this ancient healing system.
 For more information on MTK, visit their website.

-2024 Mary T. Scholars Application Information
+2024 Mary T. Scholars application information

 Important Notes